EricZimmerman/VoronTools/Kalico.md

 So what are some of the things that makes Kalico worth considering?

 1. Ever get an ADC out of range and struggle to figure out which thermistor is causing the issue?
-DK would tell you in plain english, right in the error message, which thermistor is causing your headache!
+Kalico would tell you in plain english, right in the error message, which thermistor is causing your headache!
-2. DK can automatically rotate your klippy log on startup, so you never end up with 257MB logs to then try and share on Discord
+2. Kalico can automatically rotate your klippy log on startup, so you never end up with 257MB logs to then try and share on Discord
 3. MUCH improved sensorless configs, without the need for macros.
 You can specify both a run_current AND a homing_current and it just works!
 4. gcode shell command is built right in.
 No more manual installs or using Kiauh to install
 5. Tired of complex macros for dockable probes?
-DK has you covered with [dockable_probe] support!
+Kalico has you covered with [dockable_probe] support!
 6. PID tuning got you down?
 Tired of overshoots?
 Consider using pid_v or even better, MPC support, for much more stable temperature management of your bed and hotend
 7. Additional features for fans, such as curve vs linear activation, and reverse fans (not that its going backwards, but the lower the temp, the higher the fan RPM)
 8. Cool additions to macros, and hot reloading of macros is being worked on!
 No more full restarts to test your macros!
 9. Does your probe have high variance on the first probe?
-DK has you covered, and can drop the first result, leading to lower standard deviation!
+Kalico has you covered, and can drop the first result, leading to lower standard deviation!
 10. Do you want to reload your macros you are testing without restarting Klipper?
 RELOAD_GCODE_MACROS can do that for you
 11. and much more